kevindjf/Session/README.md

 [![Build Status](https://travis-ci.org/kevindjf/Session.svg)](https://travis-ci.org/kevindjf/Session)

-Session is a easy to use Persistance Library which use SharedPreference to save datas
+Session is a easy to use Persistance Library which save datas into SharedPreference

 #Download